figma/dynamic-universal-app/README.md

   an XZ package to reduce download time even further.
 For basic Electron apps, XZ reduces the download from 80MB to 60MB.

+### Notes

+DUA will not work for enterprise deployments where the end-users do not have write access to `/Applications`.
+You will likely want to provide direct links to architecture-specfic builds somewheree for use by enterprise admins.

 ### Packaging

 This needs to be automated, but here are manual steps: